May 2, 2025

 Plus, you can control it from your phone, so if you forget to raise the thermostat before leaving the house, it’s no problem.

 Although there’s not a magic number for everyone, setting your thermostat to 78°F during the day is a good starting point for when you are home.
 A few simple adjustments, like raising the temperature 7-10 degrees when you’re away or using fans to help circulate air, can go a long way in keeping both your home and energy bill comfortable.
-If your current system is struggling to keep up, it might be time for an upgrade.
-Mint Home makes replacing your AC easy, so you can stay cool all summer without overpaying for comfort.

 SUBSCRIBE FOR FREE